Jagm33t/AD-HOC-SQL/README.md

 - **Gross Sales Report**: Analyze gross sales amount for a specific customer across months.
 - **Quarterly Sales Analysis**: Identify the quarter in 2020 with the maximum total sold quantity.
 - **Sales Channel Analysis**: Determine which sales channel contributed the most to gross sales in 2021 and its percentage contribution.

+## Running the SQL Queries

+To run the SQL queries provided in this project, follow these steps:

+1. **Connect to the Database**:
+   - Ensure you have access to the database where the relevant tables are located (e.g., `dim_customer`, `sales`, and `products`).

+2. **Open SQL Client**:
+   - Use MySQL Workbench, command line, or any other SQL client you prefer.

+3. **Load Queries**:
+   - You can copy and paste the individual queries from this repository or load the `reportalluniqueprod.sql` file directly if available.

+4. **Execute Each Query**:
+   - Select the query you wish to run and execute it.
+Make sure to run queries one at a time to observe the results and understand the insights derived from each query.